Gosei (Japanese diaspora)

 (五世, Gosei) is a Japanese diasporic term used in countries, particularly in North America and South America, to specify the great-great-grandchildren of Japanese immigrants (Issei).
 The children of Issei are Nisei (the second generation).
 Sansei are the third generation, and their offspring are Yonsei.
 The children of at least one Yonsei parent are called Gosei.

 The character and uniqueness of the Gosei are recognized in its social history.
-The Gosei are the subject of on-going academic research in the United States and Japan.
+The Gosei are the subject of ongoing academic research in the United States and Japan.

 History

 The great-great-grandchildren of these Japanese-American (Nipon-Americans) immigrants would be called Gosei.

 The earliest organized group of Japanese emigrants settled in Mexico in 1897.
 Today, the four largest populations of Japanese and descendants of Japanese immigrants live in the United States, Canada, Brazil and Peru.
 Gosei is a term used in these geographic areas outside Japan.
 Gosei characterizes the child of at least one Yonsei (fourth generation) parent.
 Differences among these national Gosei developed because of the varying historical processes through which their Japanese emigrant forebears became Nikkei.